 ‘…the story that I sent the police away, that they never spoke to Daryl, [is] completely untrue.
 The officers did speak with Daryl, and they spoke with both of us for a long time…They basically said: “Look, you’re having an argument.
 Just cool it.”‘

 ‘A male and female officer went to the house – it was an argument, what we call a family disturbance, and when we left, everything was OK.
 [Hannah] never made indications she was assaulted…if there are any signs of domestic violence, we take a report, but in this instance there were no signs.
 It could have happened later, but she never filed charges.’

-So according to the People report, Gallinot said that the police didn’t see Hannah when they visited the house; but in the US interview, Browne said that the police spoke to Hannah; and Gallinot was reported as saying that Hannah didn’t indicate that she’d been assaulted, implying that the police did see her.
+So according to the People report, Gallinot said the police didn’t see Hannah when they visited the house; but in the US interview, Browne said the police spoke to Hannah; and Gallinot was reported as saying Hannah didn’t indicate she’d been assaulted, implying that the police did see her.

 In his open letter to US, Browne, apparently referring first to the 1992 People article and then to the 1994 US interview, wrote:

 ‘…much that was said about this affair in the tabloids and in the media is untrue.
 Particularly that the police came to our house and I sent them away without their having spoken to Daryl.
 Further, Fred Schruers actually checked it out with the police, and that’s more than the other writers that I made the same assertion to were able to do.’

 I asked Schruers about this.
 He said he vaguely remembered speaking to the district attorney or possibly the police.

 I asked the Santa Monica city attorney’s office about it.
 They said they have no record of the incident; they only keep closed domestic violence files for 15 years.